avivl/cloud-sre-agent/docs/DEVELOPMENT.md

 # Development Guide

-This guide provides essential information for developers working on the Gemini SRE Agent project.
+This guide provides essential information for developers working on the Cloud SRE Agent project.
 It covers setting up your development environment, running tests, and understanding code quality practices.

 ## Development Environment Setup